 Practice, Improve, and Have Fun

-Please do not forget to have fun!
+Enjoy your speedruns: Please do not forget to have fun!
 Almost anyone can get competitive, whether with themselves or other speedrunners, but don’t forget that when you step away from the game, life will continue as normal — feel free to take a step away from the game if you feel yourself getting too wrapped up or upset with your speedrun.
 Speedrunning is hard work, but it can also be a great experience.
-With that said, have fun and godspeed!
+Have fun and godspeed!